 You could also change the way you view people and situations i.e. learn not to be judgemental.

-Even if you don’t agree with something someone is doing, realise that they may have a reason for it that they’re not telling anybody and regardless, it’s their life and is not affecting yours so there really shouldn’t be a reason for you to judge them.
+Even if you don’t agree with something someone else is doing, realise that they may have a reason for it and regardless, it’s their life and is not affecting yours so there really shouldn’t be a reason for you to judge them.

 TASK: Next time when speaking to someone you are meeting for the first time, really take the time to listen to them and understand their views (rather than trying to exert your views on them too much).

-The prime example here is, you guessed it, shopping for pleasure (i.e. not for a necessity).
+The prime example here is, you guessed it, shopping.
 Let’s break this down into:

-Have you found yourself many times just following the trend and buying what’s trending now, and then later on finding that you don’t want to wear the item anymore?
+Have you ever had the experience of buying what’s trending now, and then later on realising that you don’t want to wear the item anymore?

-Or do you have about 5 very similar shirts that you’ve bought from various different shops?
+Or do you have about five very similar shirts that you’ve bought from various different shops?

-Both of these scenarios could be avoided if you were just a bit more conscious of your shopping choices.
+Both of these scenarios could be avoided if you were just a bit more conscious of your spending habits.

-For example, instead of buying in-trend pieces, you could just buy some staple pieces that will be fashionable at any time of the year, and instead of buying 5 similar shirts, you can just buy one good quality shirt that will work with most outfits.
+For example, instead of buying in-trend pieces, you could just buy some staple pieces that will be fashionable at any time of the year, and instead of buying five similar shirts, you could just buy one good quality shirt that could work with most outfits.

 Try to be more conscious about the choices you make when shopping because you could easily be saving a lot of money to spend on more useful things, which brings me to…

 Product shopping.
-Yes, buy those resistance bands on amazon, and that juice maker and that back roller and that cake stand and that…
+Yes, buy that juice maker and that back roller and that cake stand and that…

 But why not investing in something that will impact your learning?

-I’m not trying to make you feel bad about having that big amazon shop but, why not spend some of that money on a book about a topic you’re interested in, or if you currently have a business, an online course that teaches you about how to run a business successfully.
+I’m not trying to make you feel bad about having a big shop every now and then but, why not spend some of that money on a book about a topic you’re interested in, or if you currently have a business, an online course that teaches you how to run a business successfully?

-TASK: Next time you shop, stop for a minute and think about whether you really need it and if you have something very similar to it
+TASK: Next time you shop, stop for a minute and think about whether you really need it and if you have something very similar to it/ Read Monthly Budget Advice For ‘Spendaholics’

 8. Download useful apps